 Charles Hoskinson is a Colorado based technology entrepreneur and mathematician.
-He attended University of Colorado, Boulder to study analytic number theory in graduate school before moving into cryptography and social network theory.
+He attended Metropolitan State University of Denver and University of Colorado at Boulder to study Number Theory and Mathematical Logic prior to moving into cryptography via industry exposure.

-Charles enjoys fishing and chess alongside a passion for photography and education.
+Charles enjoys fishing and chess alongside a passion for functional programming, paradoxes and building mazes.
 He lives in Boulder Colorado, but often travels to more exotic locales.

 Wondering how to get into medical school?
 This course is for you.